Issues

 The first time I sat down with a town budget, I was struck by how much of what we spend locally is driven by costs we can’t control: health insurance, state mandates, education assessments.
 That’s what I hear from neighbors and small business owners across our communities — whether in Thetford or Springfield, Norwich or Ludlow.
 It won’t get better until Montpelier starts treating affordability as an obligation, not just a talking point.

 When we get this right, families can stay, businesses can grow, and towns can plan for the future instead of just surviving each budget cycle.
-I will push for education funding reform that includes removing the school construction debt penalty so that communities can invest in their children’s future without going broke.
+This session, lawmakers acted to exclude voter-approved school construction debt from the penalty that drives up education spending — relief I've called for, and a direct help to communities like ours carrying bond costs.
+I will work to make sure reforms like this hold, so towns can invest in their children's future without being penalized for it.

 Road construction in Windsor County, Vermont